Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 3. Overall Good Question: Are differentially expressed genes just due to high overrepresented sequences we find?

+## Problems to Add Into Discussion

+1. PCR amplification seems different between samples and could be the reason for overrepresented samples.
+2. When trying to rename genes, it is not possible at the start because some genes map to the same common name and some do not map to any name
+3. Do we drop poor mapping quality sequences and when do we do so?

 ## What each resource below tells us:

 1. Overall use of animals in diabetic research and why db/db is the best.